Dexmos/KernelDriver/README.md

 # KernelDriver

-The goal of this project is to exchange data (like char*, struct) between UserSpace and Linux-Kernel.
+The goal of this project is to exchange data (like char*, struct...) between UserSpace and Linux-Kernel.

 ## How to try - Linux